jswans33/my-full-stack-fastapi-template/utils/pipeline/repomix-output.md

 This module provides a rule-based approach to document classification.
 """

-import os
-import re
-from typing import Any, Dict, List, Optional, Tuple
+from typing import Any, Dict, List, Optional

-from utils.pipeline.utils.logging import get_logger
+from utils.pipeline.strategies.classifier_strategy import BaseClassifier

-class RuleBasedClassifier:
+class RuleBasedClassifier(BaseClassifier):
     """
     Classifies documents using a rule-based approach.